-If resources and funding permit, following the herbicide treatment of Phragmites, it will be mowed or rolled (no earlier than 3-4 weeks after pesticide treatment to ensure sufficient transport of the herbicide to the root system) and then burned during winter months (e.g. January to March of any year).
+If conditions and resources permit, following the herbicide treatment of Phragmites, it will be cut or rolled (no earlier than 3-4 weeks after pesticide treatment to ensure sufficient transport of the herbicide to the root system) and then burned during the appropriate window.
 Sites will be checked post-treatment, to document success or need for repeat treatments (i.e. presence/absence of Phragmites).